 • Kevin O'Sullivan has been a bus driver for 38 years and is the current secretary of the Wellington Tramways Union.

-is a good one and I'm all in favour of it as a bus driver and a unionist.
+The Herald's editorial call at New Year for prosperity for all is a good one and I'm all in favour of it as a bus driver and a unionist.
 But we need more than a growing economy to get there.
 We also need to make sure people and their families can get their share of that growth.

 That's not just about wage minimums and safety nets and government top-ups like Working for Families.
 No, it's going to require changes to the way we do business.
 One big change we need is to stop competing by lowering Kiwi's incomes.